 Another common cause for sexual problems in marriage is emotional disconnection.
 A lot of people say, I don't feel open to sexual contact because I feel emotionally disconnected.
-Again, that's why this is step five so you can be building emotional intimacy from step four.

 A third reason for sexual problems in marriage is differences in libido.
 Most marriages are comprised of a high and low libido partner.
 Libido is tied to testosterone and our early conditioning with sex.
 If one's early experiences with sex were positive it will raise libido and if their early experiences with sex were negative it will lower libido.

-So because of all these problems with sex, it's important to have tools in your toolbox on how to approach sexual intimacy in a way that's mutually enjoyable and makes you feel closer together as a unified couple, which is the goal of sexual contact.
+Because of all these problems with sex, it's important to have tools in your toolbox on how to approach sexual intimacy in a way that's mutually enjoyable and makes you feel closer together as a unified couple, which is the goal of sexual contact.
 So, I'm going to introduce a model today called the wedding cake model to married sex.